shayisthaabdulla/Business_Analyst_Project_Portfolio/README.md

-# Business Analyst Project Portfolio
+## 👩‍💻  Welcome to my Business Analyst project portfolio!

-Hi, I'm Shayistha Abdulla — Microsoft Dynamics 365 certified Business Analyst with 9+ years of experience driving digital transformation, CRM enhancements, and process automation across multiple industries.
+I'm a Microsoft Certified Dynamics 365 professional with 9+ years of experience in CRM, Digital Marketing, PropTech, and IT Consulting.
+This repository highlights my real-world contributions to CRM automation, AI integrations, reporting, and data-driven workflow optimization.

-## Why This Portfolio Matters
+## 💡 Why This Portfolio Matters

 This portfolio showcases real-world projects I’ve led as a Business Analyst, highlighting my expertise in stakeholder collaboration, workflow optimization, and technical systems like Dynamics 365, Workday, and Salesforce.
 These projects reflect my ability to deliver solutions that save time, improve accuracy, and drive business value.

-## Projects
+## 📁 Projects

 📌 [Agent Termination Workflow Automation](https://github.com/shayisthaabdulla/crm_agent_termination_workflow)
   Automated closure of Dynamics 365 CRM entities and enhanced communication with the Media team for agent termination